Department: Economics, Business, and Accounting

 The department provides theoretical and practical education in these programs: economics, business, and accounting.
 Majors and minors are offered in each of these programs.

-The business curriculum is designed to provide students with a working knowledge of economics, accounting, and the major applied disciplines of management, marketing, and finance, as well as specialized expertise in one of the four tracks open to business majors.
+The business curriculum is designed to provide students with a working knowledge of economics, accounting, and the major applied disciplines of management, marketing, and finance, as well as specialized expertise in one of the seven concentrations open to business majors.
 Students completing the major will be prepared for employment in managerial, marketing, or financial positions, or for graduate study in business.
 The department requires students to complete one internship and encourages students to do two.

 A major or minor in business requires the student to have a minimum graduation GPA of 2.00 (A=4.00) in all required major/minor courses and to complete with grades of C- or better all coursework for the major, minor, and related field.
 Furthermore, regardless of major, all students taking business courses must complete all prerequisites with a C- or better.